pyiron/pyiron/docs/source/installation.rst

     PROJECT_PATHS = ~/pyiron/projects
     RESOURCE_PATHS = ~/pyiron/resources

 In this case pyiron can only execute calculations in the :code:`~/pyiron/projects` directory.
 In particular pyiron users can not delete files outside this directory.
 Next to the projects directory :code:`~/pyiron/projects` we create a resource directory :code:`~/pyiron/resources` to store links to the executables and the corresponding parameter files.
-Both directories have to be created by the user and in case no `FILE` option is defined pyiron by default creates an `SQLite <https://www.sqlite.org>`_ database in the resource directory.
+Both directories have to be created by the user and in case no :code:`FILE` option is defined pyiron by default creates an `SQLite <https://www.sqlite.org>`_ database in the resource directory.
 Example resource directories are available on `Github <https://github.com/pyiron/pyiron-resources/tree/master>`_ .
 Here we just discuss the LAMMPS resource directory as one example.

 .. code-block:: bash